One of the fascinating parts about the stock market is that practically everyone with an opinion about it is, more or less, right.

 The relevant section for us has to do with the ownership of financial assets.
 Financial assets include everything from checking and savings accounts to retirement accounts, life insurance, and other managed assets.
 We drill down into the section that includes ownership of publicly traded securities.

-When you look at the entire population of the United States, fewer than 52% of families own stock.
-They can own it through a taxable brokerage account or a retirement account, but only 51.9% own any stock whatsoever.
+When you look at the entire population of the United States, less than 53% of families own stock.
+They can own it through a taxable brokerage account or a retirement account, but only 52.6% own any stock whatsoever.

 The telling statistics is how this changes based on your percentile of usual income (Table 7 of the SCF spreadsheet):